cloudogu/ecosystem/README.md

 * remove the `public_network` line and
 * uncomment the `private_network` line.

-Next time you start the VM, it will use the address `192.168.42.2` that is accessible for your host only.
+Next time you start the VM with `vagrant up`, it will use the address `192.168.42.2` that is accessible for your host only.
 That is, you can reach the setup wizard at http://192.168.42.2:8080 in your browser.
+Note that under Windows you will need administrative priviledges the first time you start the VM, when the host-only network adapter is created.
+For all subsequent starts, normal user priviledges will suffice.

+By the way:
-By the way, you can shut down the VM by calling `vagrant halt`.
+* You can shut down the VM by calling `vagrant halt`.
+* If you want to start over with a clean slate call `vagrant destroy`.

 ---
 ### What is Cloudogu?